 Responses to the social order have been conditioned by the available means for human development and by the form of the dominant social relations.
 In modern times, the material instruments as well as the social relations have served a specific historical function: the accumulation of Capital.
 The period of accumulation of Capital consists of an expanded reproduction of productive forces accompanied by a constant reproduction of social relations.
 At a low level of development of productive forces, the means of survival are scarce, there is little surplus and society is constrained by this material scarcity to expend its productive energy ensuring its survival.
-Productive imposed by their condition and toward the light of overview, of understanding.
-It is necessary to begin the theoretical work on which such a movement can be based.
+Productive activity is forced labor.
+It is enforced by a security apparatus whose level of development corresponds to the possibilities of the productive forces.
+Producers create an industrial technology which eliminates the material necessity for forced labor while reproducing the social conditions of forced labor.
+Productive forces which eliminate the material conditions of scarcity become social instruments for the maintenance of scarcity.
+Paucity ceases to be a function of nature and becomes a function of social relations.